 - Beat the butter and remaining sugar on medium for about 5 minutes or until very light and creamy – scrape down the sides of the bowl every so often.

-- Spread over the top of the brownies
+- Spread over the top of the brownies, then slice with a knife and serve.

 - I use a standard Australian 20ml tablespoon (= 4 teaspoons worldwide)